Brussels, Belgium

 When we asked people living in Brussels what life is like and how people spend their time, they said:

 "Living in Brussels as an expat or digital nomad can be an exciting and rewarding experience.
 The city is a vibrant and diverse hub of culture, with a wide range of activities and attractions to explore.
 Expats and digital nomads can take advantage of the city's excellent public transportation system, which makes it easy to get around and explore the city.
 The city also offers a wide range of international cuisine, with plenty of restaurants and cafes to choose from.
 Additionally, Brussels is home to a large expat community, making it easy to meet new people and make friends.
-With its rich history, culture, and vibrant nightlife, Brussels is an ideal destination for expats and digital nomads looking for an exciting and rewarding experience," said one expat in Brussels.
+With its rich history, culture, and vibrant nightlife, Brussels is an ideal destination for expats and digital nomads looking for an exciting and rewarding experience," wrote a member in Brussels.

 What do expats in Brussels appreciate most about the local culture?